dadmsimens/dadm-codes/README.md

 # Contributing
 Every member of Developers and Organizational teams has the rights to push and pull - please be careful! <br />
 Please add your code as "modulethe number of the module.py" (e.g. module1.py).
-If you have more than one file create your own folder (e.g. Module1)
+If you have more than one file create your own folder (e.g. Module1).
+If you want to add your files to github in progress (not only final version), please create new branch for changes.